anwaypimpalkar/autonomousCovidSymptomTestingUnit/README.md

-## Focus: Data Management and Quasar VueJS App
+## Data Management and Quasar VueJS App

 This subsystem was my primary responsibility and contribution to the project.